Czech tycoon pledges 200,000€ donation to independent Hungarian media

-Budapest, Hungary – Economia, one of the largest Czech media conglomerates owned by tycoon Zdenek Bakala, has pledged to donate the hefty sum of 200,000€ to Telex.hu, a new independent Hungarian news site.
+Budapest, Hungary – Economia, one of the largest Czech media conglomerates owned by tycoon Zdenek Bakala, has pledged the hefty donation of 200,000€ to Telex.hu, a new independent Hungarian news site.

 “Telex’s commitment to delivering outstanding journalism, particularly at a time when it is most needed, resonated strongly with us”, chairwoman of Economia’s board Zuzana Reznickova declared in a statement.